Rammurthy5/Rammurthy5/README.md

 ### Hi there 👋
 ### I am a Software Engineer - Distributed Systems specialisation.
-Good hands-on building Backend systems using Python (Django, Flask) & various other layers required for Backend.
+Good hands-on building Backend systems using Golang, Python (FASTAPI, Django, Flask) & various other layers required for Backend.
-### beginner hands on with Golang, and Ruby on Rails
+### Done a bit of Ruby on Rails as well.
 ### AWS Certified